Cirm423/Pipelines/RNA-seq/Readme.md

 The only step that I've found that can fail that is not my fault (ehem) is rsem.
 There seems to be a bug where rsem is failing to calculate the confidence intervals (ci), seems to happen more with sra samples.
 If this is the case, deactivate ci for rsem in `config.yaml`, there are further instructions in the file.

 Another step that can fail with a not useful log is Deseq2 init (thanks R), which usually has to do with problems with the model.
 You can try to run with only `~condition` as a model to check that it works.

+You should also double check that the `single` setting in the config is set correctly, as some steps in the pipe will fail if set for paired end when reading single end files.

 If any other step is failing for you, please tell me so I can fix it.